6 Secret Ways Anyone Can Get Financial Advice Without Blowing Wads of Cash

 6. Pay a Certified Financial Planner for a la Carte Services

-Looking for advice on a specific aspect of your finances?
-You may be able to work with a certified financial planner on an hourly or package rate.
+Looking for a step above free financial planning?
+You can still get advice on a specific aspect of your finances at a reasonable price by working with a certified financial planner at an hourly or package rate.
 If you’re researching financial planners, ask about specialty or a la carte services.

-“I always tell younger consumers that it’s never too early to start engaging with an adviser,” says Geof Brown, CEO at National Association of Personal Financial Advisors.
+“I always tell younger consumers that it’s never too early to start engaging with an adviser,” says Geof Brown, former CEO of National Association of Personal Financial Advisors.
 “There’s someone out there who has services and a fee structure that will meet your needs.”

-Lisa Rowan is a writer and producer at The Penny Hoarder.
+Lisa Rowan is a former writer and producer at The Penny Hoarder.